Metapolis/metacity-core/README.md

 # Metacity Core #

 Metacity core is a RESTful API to get data from the stack data powered by Metapolis.

 ## Features ##

-Metacity Core provides a data access service linked to Metapolis’ Big Data platform.
+Metacity Core provides a data access service linked to Metapolis Big Data platform.
 The latter is accesible through a Rest API whose documentation is [here](https://bitbucket.org/metapolis/metacity-core/wiki/Home).

 ### Security ###